iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Catalyst Acceleration Part III, Error Control.md

 The proof is complicated due to two factors:
 1. The use of $\epsilon_k$ as a termination criterion is troublesome.
-2. The warm starting condition requires more thoughts on the complexity bounds and it's crucial for bundling the inner loop complexity with the outer loop complexity.
+2. The warm starting condition requires more thoughts on the complexity bounds, and it's crucial for bundling the inner loop complexity with the outer loop complexity.

 ---
 ### **Warm starting the inner problem**